Inventa Builds Confidence in Data Through the dbt Semantic Layer

 When Inventa began operations, the company used a Postgres database directly managed by Gabriel.

 “At first,” he explained, “we were mainly sourcing free or cheap ways to manage our data.
-So when I got to the company, my first job was to list the cheapest way we could build some sort of data stack.”
+So when I got to the company, my first job was to list the cheapest way we could build a data stack.”

-As the information Inventa was handling started to mount, it quickly became apparent that this low-budget approach would start holding the company back and restrict its ability to grow.
+As the information volume Inventa handled started to increase, it quickly became apparent that this low-budget approach would start holding the company back and restrict its ability to grow.
 The data team spent too much time on maintenance and patching systems together rather than delivering value to the rest of the business.

 “I was duct-taping our platform together so it could cope with our growth,” Gabriel said.
 “This was a problem.
 Once we received investment funds, we decided we should start fresh—not only for the data team but for the company, too.”
 Gabriel and his team started evaluating solutions and soon encountered dbt.

 “We wanted to use SQL,” he said.
-“That’s somewhere that dbt had no competitors.”
+“And that's a methodology dbt leads the market for.”

 After experiencing the difficulties of working with an unstable software stack, Inventa’s data team sought to ensure that their next setup was as reliable and reputable as possible.

-“We didn’t want to go to a new tool that was not mature enough and would potentially leave us needing to migrate again or change our workflow in the next few years,” Gabriel explained.
-“We didn’t need to be cutting costs for data anymore because we knew data would be the pillar of the business for the next two or three years of development.”
+“We didn't want to go to a new tool that was not mature enough and would potentially leave us needing to migrate again or change our workflow in the next few years,” Gabriel explained.
+“We didn't need to cut costs for data infrastructure anymore because we knew data would be the pillar of the business for the next few years of development.
+It was no longer perceived to be a cost center but rather an investment in the organization's future."

 Another of dbt’s major draws was the wealth of information and documentation associated with the solution.
 With a rapidly growing team, it was crucial to have easy access to resources that detailed best practices and helped the company upskill.